Past Presentations

 - know where to obtain further information about business process modeling notation.

-Admission: no charge, but
+Admission: no charge

 The Unified Modeling Language (UML): An Overview